freepicheep/zed-helix-keymap/README.md

 * A listing of helix keymap features, mirroring the offical helix docs, tracking which features are implemented so far and the eqivalent command in zed
 * A listing of features needed in zed to get more complete support for helix keybindings

+Feel free open a PR if you have a moment to add something!

 ## Resources

 * [Helix Keymap documentation](https://docs.helix-editor.com/keymap.html)